transposit-connectors/mc-spackle/runbooks/investigating_transposit_staging_on_aws.md

 Included in this runbook are a handful of steps to _start_ investigating potential problems on *staging*.

-This runbook is not meant to contain _every_ means of investigation; it contains just the most common ones.
+This runbook is not meant to contain _every_ means of investigation; it contains just some common ones.

 ## Check alerts in alarm